 Lingering Post-Viral Causes

 Some patients catch a virus and experience the classic symptoms of gastroparesis.
-Unfortunately, the nausea, vomiting, and early satiety don’t go away after the virus is gone.
+Unfortunately, nausea, vomiting, and early satiety don’t go away after the virus is gone.
 Usually, this type of gastroparesis resolves within a year.
-On the other hand, a minority of patients who are afflicted with specific viruses such as cytomegalovirus, Epstein-Barr virus, or varicella, may develop a form of autonomic neuropathy which can include or lead to gastroparesis.
+On the other hand, a minority of patients afflicted with specific viruses such as cytomegalovirus, Epstein-Barr virus, or varicella may develop a form of autonomic neuropathy that can include or lead gastroparesis.

 2. Connective Tissue or Neural Control Diseases

-Gastroparesis may trouble patients who have connective tissue diseases such as multiple sclerosis or muscular dystrophy, and scleroderma.
+Gastroparesis may trouble patients with connective tissue diseases such as multiple sclerosis, muscular dystrophy, and scleroderma.
 Those with Parkinson’s, amyloidosis, and paraneoplastic diseases are also at risk.

-Possible side effect of certain prescription medicines include slower intestinal motility.
-This makes the medication-caused gastroparesis difficult to treat.
+A possible side effect of certain prescription medicines is slower intestinal motility.
+This makes medication-caused gastroparesis difficult to treat.
 This is since some painkillers and antidepressants used to help ease the symptoms may be the very drugs that are aggravating the condition.
 Medications associated with impaired gastric emptying include narcotics, tricyclic antidepressants, calcium channel anti-blockers, clonidine, dopamine agonists, lithium, nicotine, and progesterone.

-Since the possible gastroparesis causes are diverse, there are also a number of options that can be done to treat symptoms or manage the condition as a whole.
-Sometimes, during diagnosis, the patients is classified as having Grade 1 (mild gastroparesis), Grade 2 (compensated gastroparesis), or Grace 3 (gastric failure).
+Since the possible causes of gastroparesis are diverse, there are also many options that can be done to treat symptoms or manage the condition as a whole.
+Sometimes, during diagnosis, the patient is classified as having Grade 1 (mild gastroparesis), Grade 2 (compensated gastroparesis), or Grace 3 (gastric failure).
 Depending on the severity, the popular gastroparesis treatments are as follows:

 Prescribing medication is the most common route taken by medical practitioners when treating gastroparesis.
 However, the efficacy of individual medicines is relatively limited.